mestiti/timesheet-devops/README.md

 # timesheet-devops

-continuous integration of the project timesheet (jenkinsmaven,sonar,l og,j unit,docker  )
+continuous integration of the project timesheet (jenkinsmaven,sonar,